-Responsibilities of the According to OP4.12 (incl Article 14 and 18), the borrower is responsible for conducting a census and preparing, implementing, and monitoring the appropriate resettlement instrument.
-Article 24 states that the borrower is also responsible for adequate monitoring and evaluation of the activities set forth in the resettlement instrument.
-In addition, upon completion of the project, the borrower must undertake an assessment to determine whether the objectives of the resettlement instrument have been achieved.
-This must all be done according to the requirements of OP4.12.
+Responsibilities of the According to OP4.12 (incl Article 14 and Article 5 of Proclamation No 455/2005 sets The process required for the project The LIG programme must project proponent 18), the borrower is responsible for out the responsibilities of the proponent/ implementing agency is very ensure that where conducting a census and preparing, implementing agency, requiring them to much less according to Ethiopian Legislation. resettlement is required, a implementing, and monitoring the gather data on the land needed and works, This does not require the implementing specific process must be appropriate resettlement instrument. and to send this to the appropriate officials agency to undergo a planning process (eg. followed as per the World Article 24 states that the borrower is also for permission.
+It also requires them to Resettlement Action Plan (RAP) or certain Bank requirements.
+This responsible for adequate monitoring and pay compensation to affected landholders. process for implementation, monitoring and must include screening, a evaluation of the activities set forth in evaluating whether the resettlement has been census, the development of a the resettlement instrument.
+In addition, successful. plan, management of upon completion of the project, the compensation payments and borrower must undertake an assessment monitoring and evaluation to determine whether the objectives of of success.
+It must also the resettlement instrument have been include proper consultation achieved.
+This must all be done with the affected parties according to the requirements of OP4.12. throughout the process.
 Article 19 requires that the borrower infoms potentially displaced persons at an early stage about the resettlement aspects of the project and takes their views into account in project design.